Methodology

 The exploreMOhealth platform is based on the population health model used by County Health Rankings & Roadmaps.
 The model is comprised of two overarching domains: Health Factors and Health Outcomes.
 Health Factors are influenced by local policies and programs, and subdomains include Health Behaviors, Clinical Care, Social and Economic Factors, and the Physical Environment.
 Health Outcomes are influenced by Health Factors, and subdomains include Length of Life and Quality of Life.

-The platform features demographic data from the U.S. Census and three health-related data sources that are specific to Missouri.
+The platform features demographic data from the U.S. Census and hospital discharge data that are specific to Missouri.
 The county-level health indicators are provided by County Health Rankings & Roadmaps.
 The ZIP-code level data are provided by the Hospital Industry Data Institute and Washington University School of Medicine through the Missouri ZIP Health Rankings Project.
 More information on the data is available here.

 The data are available on exploreMOhealth at the county- and ZIP-code levels, however you can identify counties and ZIP codes included within larger geographic areas such as state Senate Districts to compare variation within these areas.